cheryl-qian/craigslist-helper/README.md

 # craigslist-helper

-A script for relisting craigslist listings.
+A script for reposting craigslist listings

+You may need replace chromedriver with the version compatible with your browser.